AdaCore/training_material/courses/ada_essentials/labs/080_expressions.lab.rst

    - Use subtype membership for range validation
    - You will need *conditional expressions* in your functions
-   - You *can* use component-based iterations for some checks

-      * But you *must* use indexed-based iterations for others

 -----------------------------------
 Expressions Lab Solution - Checks